dotnet/docs-maui/docs/fundamentals/shell/flyout.md

 </Shell>
 ```

-In this example, the flyout background is painted with a light gray `SolidColorBrush`.
+In this example, the flyout background is painted with a light gray <xref:Microsoft.Maui.Controls.SolidColorBrush>.

 The following example shows setting the flyout background to a `LinearGradientBrush`: